No expiration date

 Meeting point

 Known as Dejima Pier, used when Matsugae Pier is full.
-I will be holding a sign for easy recognition.
-Upon exiting the gangway, I'll be standing nearby.
+We will arrange the meeting place by e-mail.

 Return details

 Known as Dejima Pier, used when Matsugae Pier is full.
-I will be holding a sign for easy recognition.
-Upon exiting the gangway, I'll be standing nearby.
+We will arrange the meeting place by e-mail.

 -